Plants For Chaparral

 Aristolochia californica California Pipevine

 California Dutchman's Pipe or Pipe Vine is a deciduous vine with one inch purple striped pipe-shaped flowers.
-Pipe vine likes part-shade and regular water.
-This California native vine has become f...
+Pipe vine likes part-shade.
+This California native vine has become fairly drought tolerant...
 Learn more.

 Artemisia californica California Sagebrush

-California sagebrush is an evergray shrub, three to four foot high.
-This sage brush is native to much of central and southern California and is part of the 'sage' in coastal sage scrub.
-Artemisia cal...
+California sagebrush, Artemisia californica is an evergray shrub, three to four foot high.
+This sage brush is native to much of Central and Southern California and is part of the 'sage' in coastal...
 Learn more.

 Artemisia douglasiana Mugwort

-California mugwort is a three foot perennial that has a funny sage odor.
-Native on stream banks,ditch banks, road cuts or other disturbed areas.
-Mugwort has the reputation of removing the ill effect...
+California Mugwort, Artemisia douglasiana, is a three foot perennial that has a funny sage odor.
+Native on stream banks, ditch banks, road cuts or other disturbed areas.
+Very useful for creek b...
 Learn more.

 Artemisia dracunculus Tarragon